core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## CoAP Option Numbers Registry

-IANA is asked to add this document as an additional reference for the OSCORE Option in the "CoAP Option Numbers" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.
+IANA is asked to add this document as a reference for the OSCORE Option in the "CoAP Option Numbers" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.

 --- back